avolu/GLM-BCI/README.md

 **.../lit rev data**

-- provides resulting data from CrossValidation pipeline described in section 2.3.3. and Figure 3.
-Needed to plot results figures.
-Data is in .mat format.
+- the data and function for generating the pie-charts in the paper.

 **.../main**

 - contains the analysis scripts and functions to generate the main results and corresponding figures from the manuscript.
-The main function that performs tCCA GLM analysis of ground truth augmented resting state data is *run_CCA.m*.

 **.../sim HRF**